Faisal-Hayat-11/Lab-Report/README.md

 # Lab-Report
-All the lab work/project are uploaded here
+All my university lab work/project are uploaded here.